elavul/Get-to-know-me--/README.md

 ---

-## Now let's come back to DATA.
-But first as we where speaking about my artistic side, let me share with you some VISUALISATIONS i did with Tableau:
+# 🌍🎨 Now let's come back to DATA.
+But first as we where speaking about my artistic side, let me share with you some VISUALISATIONS i did with Tableau:🌍🎨

 <div align="center">
   <img src="https://github.com/user-attachments/assets/652e502f-fa8e-4e07-b9b5-0f74d52f7df0" width="700"/>